Italy's far-right leader formally asks for mandate to govern

 "We have indicated myself as the person who should be mandated to form the new government,'' Meloni said, flanked by her two main, sometimes troublesome, right-wing allies — Matteo Salvini and former Premier Silvio Berlusconi.
 "We are ready and we want to move forward in the shortest possible time."

-She cited urgent problems “at both national and international level,” apparent references to soaring energy prices afflicting households and businesses and the war in Ukraine.
+She cited urgent problems “at both national and international level,” apparent references to soaring energy prices afflicting households and businesses and the war in Ukraine, which has seen European Union members divided over strategy amid worries about gas supplies during the approaching winter.

+Berlusconi and Salvini stayed silent during Meloni's brief remarks to reporters.
+But at one point Berlusconi raised his eyebrows and looked behind her head at Salvini as Meloni spoke.

-Berlusconi, a three-time premier, has been chafing over the election victory by Meloni’s Brothers of Italy party, with its roots in neo-fascism, in the past month.
+Berlusconi, a three-time premier, has been chafing over the election victory by Meloni’s party.
+The Brothers of Italy took 26%, while Berlusconi's Forza Italia and the anti-migrant League of Salvini, snagged just over 8% apiece in an election on Sept.
+25 that saw record low turnout.

-He recently derided her as “arrogant” in written comments.
+In 2018, in the previous election for Parliament, Meloni's party took just over 4%.

+Still, while her forces are Parliament's largest, Meloni needs her two allies in order to command a solid majority in the legislature.

+Berlusconi, who fancies himself a rare leader on the world stage, recently derided her as “arrogant” in written comments, apparently after Meloni refused to make a lawmaker who is one of the media mogul's closest advisers a minister.

 Earlier this week in a meeting with his lawmakers he expressed sympathy for Putin’s motivation for invading Ukraine.
+In that conversation, which was recorded and leaked to Italian news agency LaPresse, he also bragged that Putin had sent him bottles of vodka for his 86th birthday last month and he gave the Russian bottles of wine while the two exchanged sweetly worded notes.

 Salvini has at times also questioned the wisdom of tough Western sanctions against Russia.
 A fellow lawmaker in Salvini's League party who was recently elected president of the lower Chamber of Deputies has publicly expressed doubts about continuing the measures.